tony722/Zigen.Ccd.SWPlusMk3Serial/README.md

 Audio/Video Switcher Module for Crestron Home OS
 Connection: RS232 Serial

-This serial only includes the following functions:
+### This serial driver only supports the following functions:
 * Power on/off
 * Input/output switching